 The Bottom Line

 This longboard will win your heart at the very first glance.
 It is a long, low lying board with generous concavity.
-The 42 inch Freeride boards by Volador yields a speed of up to 40 miles per hour.
-The features, overall looks, and the riding experience are all right on point for the price range Volador is offering.
+The 42 inch Freeride board by Volador yields a speed of up to 40 miles per hour.
+The features, overall looks, and the riding experience are all right on the price range of Volador.

 The Bottom Line